matthiasGmayer/structural-independence-typst/presentation.typ

   edge(<N2>,<N3>,[?],"-|>"),
 )
 ][
+  #pause
+  In a sense, we can see that this is not too strong an assumption.
+  In a graph, the set of $P$ where \
+  $X indep_P Y | Z$ holds contrary to $d$-separation is nowhere dense and closed.

+  #pause
+  It is known that it is impossible to infer the whole graph in general.
+  The equivalence classes that you can infer are called _markov equivalence classes_.
   // #definition[
   //   A bayesian network is a directed graph $G=(V,E)$
   //   with a probability distribution $PP$ over $V$, s.t.